-Before the development of ASME Boiler and Pressure Vessel Code [9] requirements specifically applicable to reactor vessel internals, the design of reactor vessel internals was based on criteria specific to each NSSS vendor.
+Before the development of the American Society of Mechanical Engineers (ASME) Boiler and Pressure Vessel Code [5] requirements specifically applicable to RVIs, the design of RVIs was based on criteria specific to each NSSS vendor.
 However, most western NSSS vendors used Section III of the ASME Boiler and Pressure Vessel Code, Subsection NB as a guideline for the development and establishment of reactor vessel internals system design criteria.
 Allowable stresses were established consistent with structural components.
-In the USA, the use of Subsection NB of the ASME Section III received concurrence for the USNRC.
-The methodology used for the establishment of reactor vessel internals system design criteria was approved by the ASME Code.
+In the USA, the use of Subsection NB of the ASME Section III received concurrence from the United States Nuclear Regulatory Commission (USNRC).
+The methodology used for the establishment of RVI system design criteria was approved by the ASME Code.
 Using the methodology, the ASME developed Subsection NG to the ASME Boiler and Pressure Vessel Code, Section III specific to reactor vessel internals.
 Basically the same design basis applies for PWR RVI in western countries throughout the world.
-In France the applicable standard is RCC-M [10].
-In Germany, the applicable standard is KTA 3204 [11].
-In Japan the applicable standard is MITI notification 501, which is based on the ASME Code.
-In Russia, the applicable codes and standards are listed below in Section 3.5 (these codes and standards has been also adopted in most other countries operating WWER reactors).
+In France the applicable standard is RCC-M [6].
+In Germany, the applicable standard is KTA 3204 [7].
+In Japan the applicable standard is Ministry of Trade and Industry (MITI) notification 501 [8] and the Japan Society of Mechanical Engineers (JSME) Code on Design and Construction for Nuclear Power Plants, JSME SNC1-2001 [9], which is based on the ASME Code.
+In the Russian Federation, the applicable codes and standards are listed below in Section 3.5 (these codes and standards have been also adopted in most other countries operating WWER reactors).

 3.1.
-REQUIREMENTS IN THE USA
+REQUIREMENTS IN THE UNITED STATES OF AMERICA

-Part 50 of the Code of Federal Regulations, Title 10 (10CFR50) [12] regulates construction of nuclear power plants.
+Part 50 of the Code of Federal Regulations, Title 10 (10CFR50) [10] regulates construction of nuclear power plants.
 Section III of the ASME Code is the industry standard for construction of nuclear power plant facilities, while Section XI of the ASME Boiler and Pressure Vessel Code prescribes in-service inspection requirements, including inspection and evaluation of defects.

-Reactor internals design fabrication and installation are covered by rules given in Section III of the ASME Boiler and Pressure Vessel Code, Subsection NG, Core Support Structures.
+Reactor internals design fabrication and installations are covered by rules given in Section III of the ASME Boiler and Pressure Vessel Code, Subsection NG, Core Support Structures.
 Core support structures are those structures or parts of structures, which are designed to provide direct support or restraint of the core (fuel and blanket assemblies), within the reactor pressure vessel.
 Structures, which support or restrain the core only after the postulated failure of the core support structures are considered to be reactor internals structures.
 Before Subsection NG was published, Subsection NB of the ASME Code was used as a guideline for the development of vendor-specific internals system design criteria.
 The rules for reactor internals design are covered in Article NG-3000.